varilsuhad/3DMTHYBRID/README.md

 *The outputs are in this order:*
 1. The x values after solving the Ax=b.
 The values are in double complex format and stored in the GPU memory
 2. The relative residual norm of Ax=b (norm(Ax-b)/norm(b)) is calculated at each iteration.
-This vector is stored on the host side as a real double precision.
+This vector is stored on the host side as a real double precision value.
 3. The final relative residual norm after the solution of Ax=b.
 The value is a real double precision value and is stored on the host side.
 </div>